teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 For labelling, the attribute ``tww_use_in_labels`` of the value lists ``tww_vl.channel_usage_current``, ``tww_vl.channel_function_hierarchic``and ``tww_vl.wastewater_structure_status``
 filters out which entries are taken into account when creating a label.

+For more details see see the :ref:`labelcustomisation` chapter.

 Creation of custom tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^